-Hungary: Greenpeace, Energiaklub seek for NPP Paks upgrade environmental permit annulment14.
-June 2017. / SEE Energy News
+Hungary: Greenpeace, Energiaklub seek for NPP Paks upgrade environmental permit annulment, SEE Energy News

 Hungarian environmental organizations Greenpeace Magyarorszag and Energiaklub said that they have asked the court to withdraw the environmental protection permit awarded for the planned upgrade of the country’s sole nuclear power plant Paks.